Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Formulation

 \subsection{Antiferromagnetic insulator}

-Let us denote an azimuth angle of the N\'{e}el vector of the AFI measured from the $z$ axis with $\theta$.
-We introduce a new magnetization-fixed coordinate $O$-$x'y'z'$, which is obtained by rotating the laboratory coordinate $O$-$xyz$ by $\theta$ around the $y$-axis as shown in Fig.~\ref{fig:smr_axis}.
-When the components of the spin operator ${\bm S}$ in these two coordinates are denoted with $(S^x, S^y, S^z) $ and $(S^{x'}, S^{y'}, S^{z'})$, the transformation between them is given as
+Let us denote the azimuth angle of the N\'{e}el vector of the AFI measured from the $z$-axis as $\theta$.
+We introduce a new magnetization-fixed coordinate systems $O$-$x'y'z'$, which is obtained by rotating the laboratory coordinates $O$-$xyz$ by $\theta$ around the $y$-axis as shown in Fig.~\ref{fig:smr_axis}.
+Denoteing the components of the spin operator ${\bm S}$ in these two coordinate systems as $(S^x, S^y, S^z) $ and $(S^{x'}, S^{y'}, S^{z'})$, the transformation between them is expressed as

-For the AFI, we consider the quantum Heisenberg model in which localized spins are located on a cubic lattice.
-We divide the lattice into A and B sublattices and define the spin operator at a site $l$ on the sublattice $\nu$ ($=$A,B) as ${\bm S}_{\nu,l}$.
-Then, the Hamiltonian of the AFI is described using the spin operators in the magnetization-fixed coordinate as
+For the AFI, we consider a quantum Heisenberg model in which localized spins are located on a cubic lattice.
+We divide the lattice into A and B sublattices and define the spin operator at site $l$ on the sublattice $\nu$ ($=$A,B) as ${\bm S}_{\nu,l}$.
+Accordingly, the Hamiltonian of the AFI can be described using the spin operators in the magnetization-fixed coordinates as

-where $\langle l,l'\rangle$ indicates a pair of the nearest-neighbor sites, $S_{\nu,l}^{\pm'}=S_{\nu,l}^{x'}\pm i S_{\nu,l}^{y'}$ are spin ladder operators, and $J$ is a magnitude of the exchange interaction.
-In order to fix the N\'{e}el vector in the quantum Monte Carlo simulation, we consider a small anisotropy of magnetization and an alternating magnetic field, whose amplitudes are denoted with $D$ and $h$, respectively.
-In the following discussion, we set $J$ as a unit of the energy.
+where $\langle l,l'\rangle$ indicates a pair of nearest-neighbor sites, $S_{\nu,l}^{\pm'}=S_{\nu,l}^{x'}\pm i S_{\nu,l}^{y'}$ are spin ladder operators, and $J$ is the magnitude of the exchange interaction.
+In order to fix the N\'{e}el vector in the quantum Monte Carlo simulation, we consider a small anisotropy in the magnetization and an alternating magnetic field, whose amplitudes are denoted by $D$ and $h$, respectively.
+In the following discussion, we set $J$ as the unit of the energy.